Small groups — max 12 people · Usually books 2–3 days in advance

 Frequently Asked Questions

 Yes.
 This tour is rated Easy — not because it's completely flat, but because the terrain is manageable and the pace is never rushed.
-You'll cover about 12 km / 7.5 miles with a 200m elevation gain in the afternoon (Fansipan base section).
-If you can walk comfortably for 5–6 hours with breaks, you can do this tour.
+The morning rice terrace trek from Y Linh Ho to Lao Chai is about 8 km / 5 miles on stone-paved paths.
+The afternoon is the cable car and summit, with only light walking on paved paths and steps at the top.
+If you can walk comfortably for a few hours with breaks, you can do this tour.
 Walking poles are available at our office if needed.

-The morning section covers the Muong Hoa Valley rice terraces: Y Linh Ho and Lao Chai (both Black H'mong villages), followed by lunch at a local family in Ta Van.
-The afternoon section moves toward the Fansipan base area — approximately 200m elevation gain from Ta Van.
-Total route: ~12 km / 7.5 miles.
+The morning section covers the Muong Hoa Valley rice terraces: Y Linh Ho and Lao Chai (both Black H'mong villages), ending with lunch at a local family in Lao Chai.
+In the afternoon a car takes us to the Fansipan cable car station, and we ride up to the Fansipan summit (3,143m) — summit marker, pagoda complex, and bronze Buddha.
+Morning trek: ~8 km / 5 miles.

-Included: English-speaking local H'mong guide, Fansipan base viewpoint access, home-cooked lunch at a local family in Ta Van, a small water bottle per person, and return transport to your hotel in Sapa Town.
-Not included: personal travel insurance, extra beverages, tips for the guide, Hanoi–Sapa transport, and any Fansipan cable car tickets (not needed for this tour).
+Included: English-speaking local H'mong guide, Fansipan cable car ticket (round trip to the summit), Muong Hoa mountain train (funicular) ticket between Sapa town and the cable car station, home-cooked lunch at a local family in Lao Chai, a small water bottle per person, transport from Lao Chai to Sun Plaza, and return transport to your hotel in Sapa Town.
+Not included: personal travel insurance, extra beverages, tips for the guide, and Hanoi–Sapa transport.
+Note: group tours require a minimum of 2 people.

 October–November and March–May give the clearest visibility, with mountain peaks visible from early morning.
 In July and August, afternoon clouds typically build by 12:00–13:00 — the mountain may be visible in the early morning but obscured by afternoon.
 The rice terrace section of this tour is equally impressive in any season.
 If visibility is your priority, aim for October or late March.

-Book through this page or message us on WhatsApp — we confirm within 2 hours.
-Group tours: $70/person.
-Private tours start from $130 for 1 person.
+Book through this page or message us on WhatsApp — we reply within 5–10 minutes.
+Group tours: $85/person, minimum 2 people.
+Travelling solo?
+Book a Private Tour (from $130 for 1 person).
 Cancellation: full refund if cancelled 7+ days before, 25% refund 2–6 days before, no refund within 24 hours.
 Usually books 2–3 days in advance for weekends — we recommend booking early if you have a fixed date.

 Cancellation Policy